Stuart Chapman: Stafford Rangers

-Chapman moved into Northern Premier League football with Stafford Rangers, as manager Roy Chapman's first signing.
+Chapman moved into Northern Premier League football with Stafford Rangers as manager Roy Chapman's first signing.
 Rangers finished second in the Northern Premier League at the end of the 1971–72 campaign.
 Rangers won the Northern Premier League, FA Trophy and Staffordshire Senior Cup treble in the 1971–72 season, beating Barnet 3–0 in the FA Trophy final at Wembley Stadium and Stoke City in the Staffordshire Senior Cup.
-They dropped to sixth in 1972–73, but retained the Staffordshire Senior Cup with victory over Port Vale in the final.
+They dropped to sixth in 1972–73.
+Still, they retained the Staffordshire Senior Cup with a victory over Port Vale in the final.
 They finished in fourth place, just two points short of first, in 1973–74.
-They again finished fourth in 1974–75, but reached the fourth round of the FA Cup with victories over Stockport County (after a replay), Halifax Town and Rotherham United (after a replay in which Chapman scored).
+They again finished fourth in 1974–75.
+They also reached the fourth round of the FA Cup with victories over Stockport County (after a replay), Halifax Town and Rotherham United (after a replay in which Chapman scored).
 Manager Colin Meldrum led Rangers to second in the 1975–76 campaign, one point behind champions Runcorn, and Rangers finished as FA Trophy runners-up in 1976 after losing 3–2 to Scarborough.
 Rangers dropped to eleventh in 1976–77 and seventh in 1977–78, though again won the Staffordshire Senior Cup after beating Kidderminster Harriers in the final.
 Chapman was awarded a testimonial match against West Bromwich Albion in 1978, which finished as a 2–2 draw.

 Rangers finished eighth in the 1978–79 season and won the FA Trophy again by beating Kettering Town 2–0 in the final.
-The club finished nineteenth in the newly created Alliance Premier League in 1979–80, and went on to finish eleventh in 1980–81 under Paul Ogden and fourteenth in 1981–82, before being relegated in last place at the end of the 1982–83 season under the stewardship of Bobby Thomson and Colin Clarke.
-Chapman left Marston Road after Rangers finished tenth in the Northern Premier League at the end of the 1983–84 campaign, and was given a second testimonial game against Wolverhampton Wanderers.
-Manager Ron Reid wrote in the testimonial programme that: "he was always known to be a keen competitor, a hard tackling strong midfielder.
-All in all, he was a winner.”
+The club finished 19th in the newly created Alliance Premier League in 1979–80, and went on to finish eleventh in 1980–81 under Paul Ogden and 14th in 1981–82, before being relegated in last place at the end of the 1982–83 season under the stewardship of Bobby Thomson and Colin Clarke.
+Chapman left Marston Road after Rangers finished tenth in the Northern Premier League at the end of the 1983–84 campaign and was given a second testimonial game against Wolverhampton Wanderers.
+Manager Ron Reid wrote in the testimonial programme that: "he was always known to be a keen competitor, a hard-tackling strong midfielder.
+All in all, he was a winner."
 He made more than 650 appearances and scored 60 goals during his 14 years for the club.